 Decision making may be delegated to both Committees and LGBs by the Board of Trustees.
 DEALT begins with the principle that all schools will have a LGB to which a wide range of decisions are delegated.
-Those are laid out in this Scheme of Delegation.
+Those are laid out in this Scheme of Delegation - including in the grid at Appendix 2.